How to Set Equal Column Height in Elementor for FREE (All Widgets)

 Pricing table demo

-For this once again we’ll use the Unique Class method, so select the parent container and go to Advanced > Plus Extras : Equal Height > Equal Height and turn on the toggle.
+Select the parent container and go to Advanced > Plus Extras : Equal Height > Equal Height and toggle it on.

-From the Mode Based on dropdown choose Unique Class and open the Inspect Element tool of your browser from the frontend.
+From the Mode Based on dropdown choose Unique Class and open the Inspect Element tool in your browser.

 Pricing table inspect